-- 1 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem, - 2 saying, "Where is He who has been born King of the Jews?
+1 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem,

+2 saying, "Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him."

-"Who has been born" -after Jesus' birth - Weeks?
+After Jesus' birth - weeks?
 Months?